 Q: How has your LMU education helped you with your career goals?

 A: Because of my interest in various subjects, the liberal arts education suited me well.
 But I would say that the main component that almost forced me to hone in on what I wanted to do in the future was the honors’ thesis.
 It’s not everyone’s cup of tea to do this, especially since it is not compulsory, but it really propels you to explore all your interests, including career/grad school options, because it’d be very difficult to write several dozens of pages on something that bores you.
 Through this research and writing process, I rediscovered certain topics that I’ve always been curious about – and this helped me find my grad school program and the general path I want my career to go down.

 I should also add that professors have your best interest at heart.
 So it was really helpful for me to talk to them about my general interests and to get their perspective on what they think my strengths are.

 Q: What is some advice you want to give to LMU students?

 A: Just because I graduated, I am not instantly a master in life and am in no position to be giving advice.
-But I would say that if you’re anything like me, who grew up wanting to be a ballerina for a second and a lawyer and a graphic designer the next – basically someone who has never had a real clue what they wanted to do and is struggling to figure out their future plans – take classes that grab your attention, even if it’s just an inkling.
+But I would say that if you’re anything like me, who grew up wanting to be a ballerina one second and a lawyer and a graphic designer the next – basically someone who has never had a real clue as to what they wanted to do and is struggling to figure out their future plans – take classes that grab your attention, even if it’s just an inkling.
 And pursue your curiosity.

-Lastly, despite its difficulty, don’t worry.
+Lastly, despite the difficulty, don’t worry.
 I know that’s a phrase that gets thrown around so often, but it’s true.
 There really is no point in worrying – it just invades the space in your mind that could be useful for something else.